ordersteam/orders/README.md

 - Repo for Orders microservice (A collection of order items created from products and quantity)
 - Part of NYU DevOps Spring 2021
 ## Introduction
  This repository contains the code for the Orders squad.
-This is part of the larger effort to design the back end of an ecommerce website as a Collection of RESTful services to the client
+This is part of the larger effort to design the back end of an ecommerce website such as Amazon as a Collection of RESTful services to the client

  ## Prerequisite Installation using Vagrant VM